jrp244/byu-cs324/lab-proxy-threadpool/README.md

 Your score will be computed out of a maximum of 100 points based on the following distribution:

- - 50 points for basic HTTP proxy functionality
+ - 50 for basic HTTP proxy functionality
- - 45 points for handling concurrent HTTP proxy requests using a threadpool
+ - 45 for handling concurrent HTTP proxy requests using a threadpool
- - 5 compiles without any warnings
+ - 5 - compiles without any warnings (this applies to your proxy code, not `tiny` and friends).

 # Automated Testing